Images purportedly showing the x-ray of a 900-pound man have been circulating online since at least June 2014:

-While these images are frequently shared along with the claim that they show an x-ray, MRI, or CT Scan of a severely overweight individual, these images were not created in a hospital or other medical facility:
+Although these images are frequently shared along with the claim that they show an x-ray, MRI, or CT Scan of a severely overweight individual, they were not actually produced by any diagnostic equipment found in a hospital or other medical facility.

-The above-displayed images were produced for a Channel 5 documentary (70 Stone And Almost Dead:) about Keith Martin, a British man who weighed over 900 pounds:
+These images were created for a Channel 5 documentary (70 Stone And Almost Dead) about Keith Martin, a British man who weighed over 900 pounds:

 Keith weighs 70 stone and has not left his home in 11 years, or moved from his bed in two.
 Too big to walk, wash or even go to the toilet, Keith is desperate to gain independence.